 Please complete and send electronically to: email@example.com

-This organization represents the industry voice of distributed energy resources (DER), active demand management (DR), and smart grid (SG) companies through engaging in Hawaii policy and legislative forums.
-This new organization is vital to achieving ideal policy outcomes in Hawaii as no group that represents the interests of DER/DR/SG companies currently exists in this market.
+The Distributed Energy Resources Council (DERC) represents the industry voice of distributed energy resources, active demand management, distributed grid services, and smart grid companies by engaging in Hawaii regulatory and legislative forums.
+DERC provides vital support and advocacy to achieve the best policy outcomes in Hawaii for companies engaged in the DER/DR/SG market.

-The Association is open to membership from customer-sited, grid connected distributed generation, advanced inverter, energy storage, demand response, and smart grid companies active and/or interested in the Hawaii market.
+The Distributed Energy Resources Council is open to membership from customer-sited, grid connected distributed generation, advanced inverter, energy storage, demand response, smart grid, electric vehicle, and energy consultant companies active and/or interested in the Hawaii market.
 The initial membership dues structure includes two participation levels, with associated benefits, as detailed above.

 The Distributed Energy Resources Council is a 501-c-6 non-profit trade organization dedicated to the development of distributed energy resources, active demand management, distributed grid services, and smart grid solutions for a reliable and sustainable energy supply.
 DERC works to find constructive and proactive paths for clean energy development that include reasonable compensation mechanisms for the contributions made to the electrical grid by distributed energy resources, demand response, and smart grid companies.
-DERC engages in state-level legislative and regulatory forums with the explicit intent of collaborating with all stakeholders willing to work cooperatively toward a clean energy future..
+DERC engages in state-level legislative and regulatory forums with the explicit intent of collaborating with all stakeholders willing to work cooperatively toward a clean energy future.